AR7071 - Economics of Place (2018/19)

 1. understand and articulate the effect of economic development;

 2. describe how economically sustainable plans and places are achieved within different contexts;

 3. critically evaluate different approaches to achieving economically successful places.

 1. Essay (2000-3000 words) assessing delivery element of economically sustainable places or another module-appropriate topic.

 2. Group Project Report: researching a development appraisal or another module-appropriate topic, based on primary research.

 The following are indicative only.
-Refereed journals/articles and electronic resources: issued according to syllabus
+Refereed journals/articles and electronic resources will be issued according to syllabus.